sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ## Browser and DOM

-###  Question 115: How do you make an AJAX request in JavaScript?
+###  115: How do you make an AJAX request in JavaScript?

 *  **AJAX** lets you send HTTP requests without refreshing the page - it's asynchronous communication with servers
 *  **XMLHttpRequest** is the traditional way, but **Fetch API** is modern and cleaner